wlerin/feralfilehosting/Feral Wiki/Software/proftpd - Installing an FTP daemon for extra accounts/readme.md

 install.proftpd help
 ~~~

-**Important note:** The script will generate filezilla connection profiles you can download and import.
+**Important note:** The script will generate Filezilla connection profiles you can download and import.
 Use the `help` option to see the location.

 Step 1: Creating new users and groups
 ---